okta/okta-developer-docs/packages/@okta/vuepress-site/docs/release-notes/2019-11-0/index.md

 ### Features API is Generally Available in Preview

-The [Features API](/docs/reference/api/features/) provides operations to manage self-service features in your Production and Preview orgs and Beta features in your Preview org. <!-- OKTA-258109 -->
+The [Features API](/docs/reference/api/features/) provides operations to manage self-service Early Access features in your Production and Preview orgs and self-service Beta features in your Preview org. <!-- OKTA-258109 -->

 ### SAML Inline Hook is Generally Available in Preview